 Medicare Benefits Schedule (MBS), Pharmaceutical Benefits Scheme (PBS), and/or Aged Care data:

 “The authors acknowledge the Australian Government Department of Health and Aged Care for providing MBS and PBS data, and Aged Care data; and the Australian Institute of Health and Welfare (AIHW) as the integrating authority”.

 There is an alternative statement where Repatriation-MBS (R-MBS) data or Veterans’ Home Care and Community Nursing data from DVA were also used:

 “The authors acknowledge the Australian Government Departments of Health and Aged Care, and Veterans’ Affairs, for providing MBS and PBS data, and Aged Care data; and the Australian Institute of Health and Welfare (AIHW) as the integrating authority”.

-If you intend to publish analyses which distinguish DVA clients and/or services, further conditions will apply.
-Please contact Colleen Loos, or refer to Departments of Defence and Veterans’ Affairs HREC Researcher and Administrative Guidelines (Section 1.67 to 1.73).
+If you intend to publish analyses which distinguish DVA clients and/or services, further conditions may apply.
+Please contact email@example.com, or refer to Departments of Defence and Veterans’ Affairs HREC Researcher and Administrative Guidelines (Section 1.67 to 1.73).

 National Death Index (NDI) and Cause of Death (COD):